 - Strong qualitative and quantitative analytical abilities.

 - Strong execution skills yet displaying the potential/ability to adopt a strategic approach.

 - Excellent written and spoken communication skills required, including ability to produce high-quality project reports and deliver high level presentations to clients and partners.

 - Willingness and ability to travel throughout West Africa.

 - Problem solving, stress management and time management skills are required

 - Proficient at using Microsoft office software, with excellent Excel, and PowerPoint capabilities.

 - Demonstrated ability to work collaboratively with institutional and private sector partners and stakeholders, including the national government.

-- Strong working knowledge of French and English is mandatory.
+- Advanced knowledge of Spoken and Written English and French is mandatory.

 How to Apply